continuouscoordination/principles/en/02-lead-with-context.md

 ## The theory

+Micromanagement doesn’t work. *Particularly* so when it comes to knowledge work.
+There’s few better ways to squash productivity, kill engagement, and increase turnover.

-People and teams do their best work when they understand _why_ that work matters, and why they’re uniquely suited to do it.
-So instead of deploying top-down management practices designed for the assembly line, provide a clear chain of goals rooted in the mission of the business, and let teams and people figure out how to get from A to B.
+People and teams do their best work when they understand _why_ the work matters and have a high degree of autonomy over how they pursue it.
+So instead of deploying top-down management practices that were designed for assembly line manufacturing work, focus on the outcomes or future state you want to see by setting high-level goals, and let teams and people figure out how to get from A to B.

 Contributors who help shape their work expectations and goals (“I do X, it’s necessary in order to get us to Y”) report higher satisfaction, productivity, and engagement.
-Because their work is nourished by their own sense of purpose, they're more likely do it well, and less likely to overextend and burn out.
+Because their work is nourished by their own sense of purpose, they're far more likely do it well, and less likely to overextend and burn out.

-Establish context with shared goals that focus on outcomes rather than blow-by-blow processes, and consistently relate these goals to parent objectives, mission, and vision company-wide.
+Consistency and clarity is key.
+Relate work back to goals, and goals back to company-wide mission and vision.
+Anyone and everyone should be able to articulate how their work fits into the big picture.

 ## Further reading